Hysteresis in magnets: Scaling of the area of the hysteresis loop with frequency and amplitude of the applied field

 \subsection{Some simple cases}

 The limiting behavior of the hysteresis loop area is easily determined in some simple cases.
 We discuss these first.
-The limit of $h_0$ very large is not easily realized, but in simple models like the Ising model, the magnetization has a maximum possible value unity and the area scales as $h_0$.
+The limit of $h_0$ very large is not easily realized, but in simple models like the Ising model, the magnetization has a maximum possible value unity.
+Since the response of the system has a finite delay time, the area scales as $h_0$.
 In theoretical models like the $\phi^4$ model, where $\phi$ can take arbitrarily large values, and the free energy density as a function of the magnetization is of the form $F(M, h) \sim a M ^2 + b M^4 - h M$, it is easy to see that for large $h_0$, the time for the magnetization to switch still remains finite, of $O(1)$, and the coercive field increases as $h_0$.
-As the maximum magnetization in the Ising and $\phi^4$ cases increases as $h_0^0$, and $h_0^{1/3}$ respectively, the area exponent $\alpha$ takes the values $1$ and $4/3$ respectively, in these cases.
+As the maximum magnetization in the Ising and $\phi^4$ cases increases as $h_0^0$ and $h_0^{1/3}$, respectively, the area exponent $\alpha$ takes the values $1$ and $4/3$, respectively, in these cases.

 To understand the change in the shape of the loops with $h_0$ and $\omega$, it is instructive to look at the dynamics of a single Ising spin $s=\pm 1$ under an oscillating magnetic field $h(t)=h_0 \sin(\omega t)$.
 The system is described by a simple Hamiltonian